Baltics and Beyond

 This morning we visit Kazimierz, the historic Jewish Quarter of Old Krakow.
 Strolling old narrow streets, we can still feel the unique atmosphere of the Jewish past in this area.
 In March 1941, the German War Administration forced all Krakow Jews to resettle in this newly created ghetto area.
 In recent years it has been revived and is now a bustling suburb with fashionable shops and busy cafes, restaurants and nightlife.
 Early this evening we will travel to the town of Wielczka where the oldest salt mine in Europe is located.
 The mine, which has been working for 700 years, is a labyrinth of underground tunnels stretching for 200 kilometres.
 Here we discover a mysterious underground city housing chapels with amazing salt structures, massive high-ceilinged caverns, dark-watered lakes and the breathtaking Chapel of St Kinga that is carved out of a huge block of salt.

-Leaving Krakow we continue on to Warsaw via a magnificent open-air museum of regional architecture.
+This morning we depart for Warsaw via a magnificent open-air museum of regional architecture.
 Here there are farm buildings that are surrounded by windmills and granaries.
 After lunch here we head onto the Polish capital, Warsaw.
 The largest city in Poland is located in the centre of the country and is situated on the banks of the Vistula River.
 After the Second World War, only 20% of the city remained.
 Yet, wonderful reconstruction has placed the city on the UNESCO World Heritage list.

 Today we set out along the city’s medieval defensive walls and head into the Market Square.
 After leaving the centre we continue through beautiful and fashionable streets and avenues, palaces and parks before reaching the Jewish Cemetery and Umschlagplatz.
 This is the spot where some 300,000 Jews from the Warsaw Ghetto were loaded on trains bound for the extermination camp of Treblinka, and today a memorial wall on the spot bears witness to those who died.